 All the seascape pieces currently relate to Plymouth Sound.
 These pieces date from a constant period of observation and experience, sketchbooking, drawing and photographing from different vantage points, Jennycliffe, Staddiscombe, The Hoe, Mount Batten and Mount Edgecumbe.

 The cityscapes are based on Hyde Park Road.
-These pieces date from a period of observation and experience from early morning works to get a newspaper.
+These pieces date from a period of observation and experience from early morning walks to get a newspaper.
 The sketchbooks date from 2014.
-The walk became significant again in 2016/17 after Stroke, while learn to walk again.
-Collage is a feature of these paintings allowing elements to be embedded on the surface like fossils in limestone.
+The walk became significant in 2016/17 after Stroke, learning to walk.
+Collage is a feature of these paintings allowing elements to be embedded on the surface like fossils in stone.
 A mix of visual elements, image, word or historic memories, a hidden figurative element, a sign that life goes on.

 Photograph by Eliot Siegel